ahmobayen/webserver/readme.md

 This website is for aggregating and demonstrating information about cryptocurrencies:

 - News from other sources
-- real time price/ chart from Yahoo Finance
+- real time price/ chart

 Then aggregate this information with each other and shows the result.